How To Stop Emails From Going To Promotions Tab In Gmail

 Chris is Managing Partner at InboxArmy and has more than 25 years of experience in email marketing

 Have you been observing a decline in the open rates for your emails, specifically with Gmail users?
 Gmail launched the tabbed inbox, which allowed them to segregate the emails into three tabs- primary, social and promotions.
-Very often than not, the eCommerce emails that you send to your subscriber lands in the promotions tab, which is not very frequently visited.
+Very often than not, the that you send to your subscriber lands in the promotions tab, which is not very frequently visited.
 As a result, your brand’s visibility and open rates have declined in case of email marketing.

 While the promotions tab has made life easy for the Gmail user, it has not gone down well with the email marketers.
 The reason being, your email that offers value to the customer, will be filtered by Gmail and sent into the promotions tab, and your subscriber is most likely to miss out the offer.